James-Fleming12/EvidentialHDC/docs/robust_iterations.md

 targets a different part of the gap.
 DGLSS++ supplies the ceiling (shift retention);
 Robust supplies the assignment/TTA (clean anchor); InstanceNorm supplies raw robustness at the zero-shot level (covariate-shift statistics).
 No single variant has combined more than one.
-The natural next test — worth a micro before any medium — is **InstanceNorm applied to the DGLSS++ base** (already built as `instancenorm`, micro-tested) promoted to see if its zero-shot lift survives scale, and whether it can be combined with the Robust anchor (the `cor_instancenorm` micro was worse, so the combination is not trivial — the beam-drop base is where IN helps, but the anchor needs the corruption view).
+The natural next test (worth a micro before any medium) is **InstanceNorm applied to the DGLSS++ base** (already built as `instancenorm`, micro-tested) promoted to see if its zero-shot lift survives scale, and whether it can be combined with the Robust anchor (the `cor_instancenorm` micro was worse, so the combination is not trivial: the beam-drop base is where IN helps, but the anchor needs the corruption view).

 ## Iteration 19.10: the ceiling-focus pivot + the D3CTTA extractor question